-The Private Managed Forest Land Council (the Council) was established in 2004 as an independent agency under the Private Managed Forest Land Act (the Act) with a mandate to regulate forest practices on Managed Forest land.
+The Managed Forest Council (Council) was established in 2004 as an independent agency under the Private Managed Forest Land Act (the Act) with a mandate to regulate forest practices on Managed Forest land.
 The Council consists of five members: two members appointed by the Minister of Forests, Lands and Natural Resource Operations (the Minister); two members elected by the owners of private managed forest land; and a chair who is elected by the other four members.
-As part of its 2013 Communications Plan Council has adopted the working name, Managed Forest Council to distinguish itself from organizations involved with private forest lands in the province.
-The new name will be utilized upon the release of its new website in the Fall of 2014.

-The operations of the Council are completely funded by an annual administration fee levied by the Council on the owners of private managed forest land.
+The operations of Council are 100% funded by an annual administration fee levied by the Council on the owners of private managed forest land.
+There is no government funding of the program.

-Section 5 of the Act sets out the objects of the Council as follows:
+Section 5 of the Act sets out the objects of Council as follows: